Man smiling in the garden

 Understanding Lewy body disease

-Lewy bodies are the clumps of faulty proteins that build up in the brain cells of people who have Parkinson’s disease or dementia with Lewy bodies.
-Lewy body disease has quite distinct features not seen in the other dementias.
+Lewy bodies are the clumps of faulty proteins that build up in the brain cells of people who have dementia with Lewy bodies (DLB) or Parkinson’s disease.
+Lewy body disease has quite different symptoms to other types of dementias.

 What are the treatments for mixed dementia?

 There is currently no cure for any type of dementia, including mixed dementia.
-Drugs and other treatments can help maintain a better level of cognitive function for longer.
-This does not stop the underlying damage happening in the brain.
+Some medications and other therapies may help to improve dementia symptoms for a while.
+However, there is currently no medicine that can slow down the underlying diseases and prevent further damage from happening in the brain.

 Medication for mixed dementia